Main Tour Dates: Monday 10th – Friday 21st June 2024 (Anchorage to Anchorage)

-St Paul Island Extension Dates: Sunday 20th June – Wednesday 23rd June 2021
+St Paul Island Extension Dates: Friday 21st June – Monday 24th June 2024 (Anchorage to Anchorage)

-St Paul Island Extension Tour Price: £1,999pp plus flights
+St Paul Island Extension Estimated Tour Price: £2,495pp plus flights

 Estimated International Flight Price: London to Anchorage approx. £900 return

-Estimated Internal Flight Main Tour: Anchorage – Nome – Anchorage – Barrow – Anchorage approx: £500 return
+Estimated Internal Flight Main Tour: Anchorage – Nome – Anchorage – Barrow – Anchorage: 800USD

-Estimated Internal Flight Extension: Anchorage – St Paul – Anchorage approx: £600
+Estimated Internal Flight Extension: Anchorage – St Paul – Anchorage: 1,300USD

 Birds: Yellow-billed Loon, Spectacled Eider, Steller’s Eider, King Eider, Harlequin Duck, Horned Puffin, Tufted Puffin, Crested Auklet, Parakeet Auklet, Least Auklet, Rhinoceros Auklet, Marbled, Murrelet, Ancient Murrelet and Kittlitz’s Murrelet, Brunnich’s Guillemot, Pigeon Guillemot, Red-faced Cormorant, Emperor Goose, Gyrfalcon, Willow and Rock Ptarmigan, Slaty-backed Gull, Sabine’s Gull, Red-legged Kittiwake, Snowy Owl, Aleutian Tern, Long-tailed Skua, Pacific Golden-Plover, Western Sandpiper, Rock Sandpiper, Bristle-thighed Curlew and more!